oxsecurity/megalinter/docs/descriptors/python_pylint.md

                         multiple times (only on the command line, not in the configuration file where it should appear only once).
-                        You can also use "--disable=all" to disable everything first and then reenable specific checks.
+                        You can also use "--disable=all" to disable everything first and then re-enable specific checks.
 For example, if you want to run only the similarities checker, you can use "--disable=all --enable=similarities".
 If you
                         want to run only the classes checker, but have no